 Bird Archive Notes

-Keyword.
-You can use the Bird Archive Key Word Search to locate species by their common or scientific names.
+Searches.
+You can use the Bird Archive Key Word Search to locate species by their common names.
 For more advanced navigation, see the Search Menu on the left.

 Seasons.
 For the purposes of this project seasons are defined in the following way: winter=Dec.-Jan.-Feb.; spring=March-Apr.-May; summer=June-July-Aug.; autumn=Sept.-Oct.-Nov.

 Twentieth-century data on the birds’ occurrence, arrival, and departure dates has been drawn from Aaron Clark Bagg and Samuel Atkins Eliot Jr.’s magisterial Birds of the Connecticut Valley in Massachusetts (1937), originally published in Northampton, Mass., by The Hampshire Bookshop and available through the HathiTrust.
-A more local source, Peter Westover's Birds and Their Habitats in Amherst, Massachusetts with Complete Annotated List of Amherst Birds (Amherst: Hitchcock Center for the Environment, 1977) supplies information for the Bird-ring.
+A later and more local source, Peter Westover's Birds and Their Habitats in Amherst, Massachusetts with Complete Annotated List of Amherst Birds (Amherst: Hitchcock Center for the Environment, 1977) has also supplied information about the birds' arrival, presence, and departure dates.

-Data on habitat and nest materials has been gathered from Audubon's Field Guide to North American Birds.
+Data on habitat and nest materials has been gathered from Audubon's Field Guide to North American Birds and from the Cornell Laboratory of Ornithology (allaboutbirds.org).

 Data on the global conservation status of Dickinson’s birds in our century is readily available.
 Our primary source for this information is the IUCN Red List.
 In future, we plan to include regional conservation information.
 For the specific environmental threats to birds occurring in North America, The American Bird Conservancy site is an excellent resource.